SAP/cf-cli-java-plugin/README.md

         Run a JCMD command on a running Java application via --args, downloads and deletes all files that are created in the current folder, use '--no-download' to prevent this

      jfr-start
-        Start a Java Flight Recorder default recording on a running Java application
+        Start a Java Flight Recorder default recording on a running Java application (stores in the the container-dir)

      jfr-start-profile
-        Start a Java Flight Recorder profile recording on a running Java application
+        Start a Java Flight Recorder profile recording on a running Java application (stores in the the container-dir))

      jfr-start-gc (recent SapMachine only)
-        Start a Java Flight Recorder GC recording on a running Java application
+        Start a Java Flight Recorder GC recording on a running Java application (stores in the the container-dir)

      jfr-start-gc-details (recent SapMachine only)
-        Start a Java Flight Recorder detailed GC recording on a running Java application
+        Start a Java Flight Recorder detailed GC recording on a running Java application (stores in the the container-dir)

      jfr-stop
         Stop a Java Flight Recorder recording on a running Java application